apolloraines/LoreTokens/questions.md

 > Experimentation and study are wide open.
 > If you are a commercial-scale company moving toward serious deployment, **reach out early** so licensing, support, and expectations are clear on both sides.

+17.6 What is Rollover Context?

+Rollover Context is a way to break past the practical context limits of a model without losing continuity or blowing up cost.

+In a normal setup, once you hit the model context limit, you either:
+- drop older messages,
+- aggressively summarize, or
+- pay more to stuff everything back in again.

+With Rollover Context, you can treat the context window as a working set:

+1) You set a target context budget (up to the model max).
+2) As the conversation or agent run grows beyond that budget, the "overflow" is written into a SAIQL database in LoreToken format instead of being kept as raw text.
+3) The model keeps only the most relevant slice in its live context.
+4) When it needs older details, it can query SAIQL and pull just the specific LoreTokens it needs back into context on demand.

+Effectively, this gives the model:
+- a fast, compressed external memory for everything that will not fit in context,
+- and a small, focused in-context working set that stays under the limit.

+From the model’s point of view, context becomes “effectively unlimited,” bounded only by available drive space rather than by the raw context window.
+LoreTokens handle semantic compression of the overflow, and SAIQL provides low-latency semantic lookup so the model can roll old context out to storage and roll back in exactly what it needs when it needs it.

 ---